 Being a lash artist can be an immensely rewarding career.
 Helping women look more beautiful while earning a living is such a blessing!
-However, it can take its toll on a person, both mentally and physically.
+However, the hard work can take its toll on a person, both mentally and physically.

-I’ve been doing lashes for over 10 plus years and have found that I must work very hard to ensure I am taking adequate care of myself.
+I’ve been doing lashes for more than a decade.
+During that time, I found that I must work very hard to ensure that I am taking adequate care of myself.
 I have found that the delicate and intricate nature of our profession can add a lot of emotional stress to my every day life.
 This profession also can tax my physical body.

-Be sure to use angled or curved tweezers to isolate your lash, it relieves a lot of strain on your wrist and prevents long-term use injuries.
+Be sure to use angled or curved tweezers to isolate your lash.
+This is a best practice for avoiding strain on your wrists and preventing long-term use injuries.

-2. Use Lash Palette Ring When you keep your workstation close to the lash, it keeps the amount of excess movements to a minimum, keeps lashing time down, and helps with retention because adhesive doesn’t begin drying before attachment.
+When you keep your workstation close to the lash, you keep excess movements and lashing time to a minimum.This practice also helps lash retention because the adhesive doesn’t begin drying before attachment.

-3. Use Correct Adhesive For Your Climate Nothing adds more stress than poor retention.
-Be sure to check our adhesive chart for the best adhesive for your climate to ensure great retention and a stress free environment.
+Nothing adds more stress than poor lash retention.
+Be sure to check our adhesive chart to choose the best adhesive for your climate.
+Using the correct adhesive ensures retention.

-4. Stretch Take the time before during and after your sessions to simple stretches of your wrists, forearms, neck and shoulders.
+Take time before, during, and after your sessions to engage in simple stretches of your wrists, forearms, neck and shoulders.
 Many yoga teachers and massage therapists can offer great suggestions for you.

-5. Get Massage One of the best stress relievers is massage.
+One of the best stress relievers is massage.
 It’s also ideal to help alleviate any muscle tension.
-Massage helps to melt away built up tension in your shoulders, arms and wrists from lashing all day long.
+Massage helps to relieve tension from lashing in your shoulders, arms, and wrists.

-7. Proper Adjustable Table Protect your back and shoulders, have a table you can adjust.
+Protect your back and shoulders by using a table you can properly adjust.

-9. Proper Pillows Clients are not all shaped the same.
-Make sure you have different shape and sizes of pillows to be sure you can make the client comfortable and get them to a height and angel that is ideal for your arms, shoulders, wrists to be comfortable.
+Clients are not all shaped the same.
+Make sure you have different shapes and sizes of pillows to be sure you can make the client comfortable and get them to a height and angle that is comfortable for your arms, shoulders, and wrists.

 Take good care of you and happy lashing!